 A typical phishing email.
 Such messages can be characterized by a suspicious sender, grammatical errors, and a malicious link.

-The most popular and least sophisticated form of attack, phishing, is the use of fake messages to gain access.
+The most popular and least sophisticated form of cyber threats, phishing, is the use of fake messages to gain access.
 The message ostensibly comes from a trustworthy entity (such as a bank or known company) to trick users into providing personal information or downloading malware.
 The information or malware is then used to gain access to the user’s system, and from there gain a foothold into the larger network that the user works for.

-Apart from the Marriott data breach, phishing is also responsible for the JPMorgan Chase breach that compromised 76 million households and 7 million businesses, and the 2014 Sony Pictures hack that saw private emails leaked, upcoming movies released to torrent sites, and cost the company over $100 million.
+- 2014 Sony Pictures hack that saw private emails leaked, upcoming movies released to torrent sites, and cost the company over $100 million.

 Device Loss